vinamrasangal/next14-boardy/README.md

-# Build a Real-Time Miro Clone With Nextjs, React, Tailwind (2024)
+# Build a Real-Time Writing Board With Nextjs, React, Tailwind (2024)

 Features: